 - Based upon the number of entries in our 2021 Raffles, the chance of winning a prize for a single ticket was 1 in 4140.
 From the £24,840 income of all tickets sold in the raffle in 2021, just 13.24% went on expenses, 26.57% on prizes and a fantastic 60.19% came back to Muscular Dystrophy UK to fund our important work

-- Entries must be received by 3 June 2022
+- Entries for the Christmas draw must be received by 9 December 2022

 - Late entries will be transferred to the next raffle